 - Beavers are mating - faithfully.
 They mate for life until one dies.
-Find active lodges by checking after a recent snow for a dark patch, depression or gap at the breathing hole near the top, where the animals’ heat has melted the snow.
+Find active lodges by checking after a recent snow for steam rising, a depression or gap at the breathing hole near the top, where the animals’ heat has melted the snow.

 - Early this month Black Bears give birth to two or three cubs, about the size of chipmunks and very cute - Rick Mercer certainly thought so!